History of Santa Catalina Island: Wrigley ownership (1919–1975)

+In 1931, Wrigley established his own airline, Wilmington-Catalina Airline, Ltd., to fly amphibious aircraft from the Port of Los Angeles at Wilmington to a purpose-built seaplane base at Hamilton Cove, just north of Avalon.
+The airline's name changed to Catalina Air Transport in 1941, in conjunction with a plan to move to land-planes, but World War II intervened and the airline stopped flying in 1942 before the plan could be implemented.
+After the war, United Air Lines flew to Catalina Airport from Los Angeles and Long Beach under contract to Catalina Air Transport from 1946 until 1954.

-Following the death of Wrigley, Jr. in 1932, control of the Santa Catalina Island Company passed down to his son, Philip K. Wrigley, who continued his father's work improving the infrastructure of the island.
+Following the death of Wrigley Jr. in 1932, control of the Santa Catalina Island Company passed down to his son, Philip K. Wrigley, who continued his father's work improving the infrastructure of the island.
 Philip continued his father's work in the improvement of the infrastructure of the City of Avalon.
 During World War II, the island was closed to tourists and used for military training facilities.
 Catalina's steamships were expropriated for use as troop transports and a number of military camps were established.
 The U.S. Maritime Service set up a training facility in Avalon, the Coast Guard had training at Two Harbors, the Army Signal Corp maintained a radar station in the interior, the Office of Strategic Services did training at Toyon Bay, and the Navy did underwater demolition training at Emerald Bay.

 In September 1972, 26 members of the Brown Berets, a group of Chicano activists, staged the Occupation of Catalina Island.
 They traveled to Catalina and planted a Mexican flag, claiming the island for all Chicanos.
 They asserted that the Guadalupe Hidalgo Treaty between Mexico and the United States did not specifically mention the Channel Islands.
 The group camped above the Chimes Tower on the point above the Casino near Avalon and were viewed as a new tourist attraction.
 Local Mexican-Americans provided them with food after they used up their own supplies.
 After 24 days a municipal judge visited the camp to ask them to leave.
 They departed peaceably on the tourist boat, just as they had arrived.

 On February 15, 1975, Philip Wrigley deeded 42,135 acres of the island from the Santa Catalina Island Company to the Catalina Island Conservancy that he had helped to establish in 1972.
 This gave the Conservancy control of nearly 90 percent of the island.
 The balance of the Santa Catalina Island Company that was not deeded to the Conservancy maintains control of much of its resort properties and operations on the island.
 It owns and operates many of the main tourist attractions in Avalon, including the Catalina Visitors Country Club, Catalina Island Golf Course, Descanso Beach Club and the Casino Ballroom.